pmonks/lice-comb/doc/overview.md

 Each expression-info map in the sequence of values has this structure:

   * `:id` (`String`, optional):
     The portion of the SPDX expression that this info map refers to (usually, though not always, a single SPDX identifier).
+When not provided it means that this map applies to the entire expression.
   * `:type` (either `:declared` or `:concluded`, mandatory):
     Whether this identifier was unambiguously declared within the input or was instead concluded by lice-comb (see [the SPDX FAQ](https://wiki.spdx.org/view/SPDX_FAQ) for more detail on the definition of these two terms).
   * `:confidence` (one of: `:high`, `:medium`, `:low`, only provided when `:type` = `:concluded`):